everest-engineering/terraform-aws-mongodb-packer/README.md

   default             = []
 }
 ```
-* Note: When you destroy the infrastrucre using `terraform destory`, it will destroy all the resources except external EBS volumes you provided.
+* `Note`: When you destroy the infrastrucre using `terraform destory`, it will destroy all the resources except external EBS volumes you provided.

 ### Examples